Meet the leadership team

 Rachel is a public affairs and clinical management consultancy professional with more than 25 years’ experience, including delivering complex data-driven clinical improvement programmes, managing trade associations, policy development, public affairs, stakeholder engagement, government relations, corporate journalism and public relations, and has been on the membership of a number of key national committees and policy development groups.

-Nicola is Director of the GIRFT team responsible for the delivery of the project’s clinically-led reviews and deep dives.
+Nicola is responsible for the delivery of the programme’s clinically-led reviews and deep dives.
 Nicola is one of the founder members of GIRFT and has been part of the project since its inception, helping to model the methodology used to run the programme.

 Nicola has been working in the NHS since 2006 where she joined Oxford University Hospitals providing project support in a public consultation relating to the Horton Hospital in Banbury.
 Following this, she helped support the trust through its foundation trust application before moving to another trust.